arigarmendia/NLP2/TP2/README.md

 Groq model defaults or embedding model can be changed if needed.

-## Step 1: Ingest your resume into Pinecone
+## Step 1: Ingest a resume into Pinecone

 Before using the chatbot, run the ingestion script once (or whenever the resume file is updated):
 ```bash